Made in France from 1930 to 1957

 Brian McDonough -- brian at bikeaddict.freeserve.co.uk

-If you have a query about Jonghi motorcycles, or wish to share your knowledge of these classic French machines, please contact us
+If you have a query or information about Jonghi motorcycles please contact us